dwang0721/Facial-Recognition-using-Fourier-Transform/README.md

 <p>
-Set the threshold for both real and imaginary part, we can filter those brightest spot!
+Set the threshold for both real and imaginary part, we can filter those feature frequencies!
 </p>

 ```matlab